Bethnal Green (Parish of St Matthew), Middlesex, London

 The Well Street Workhouse

-From the early 1890s, Bethnal Green operated a second workhouse on Well Street in Hackney.
+Between 1891 and 1900, Bethnal Green operated a second workhouse on Well Street in Hackney.
 It was used to accommodate the "aged respectable poor" — those who had demonstrated good behaviour at the Waterloo Road workhouse.